-During the Work Package 3 activities, a concrete IANOS Energy Planning and Transition decision-making suite (IEPT) will be developed to assist the energy transition of the Lighthouse (LH) and Fellow (FI) islands.
-IEPT will constitute as a holistic tool able to evaluate the overall benefits expected from clean energy and smart grid interventions, from various perspectives, based on the viewpoint from each stakeholder (Building owner, RES owner, Municipality, DSO, community representatives, etc.).
-This will be pre-validated, where the LH and FI use cases will be evaluated holistically for their sustainability, scalability, and replicability potential.
+During the WP3 activities, a concrete IANOS Energy Planning and Transition decision-making (IEPT) suite was developed to assist the energy transition of the Lighthouse (LH) and Fellow Islands (FI).
+IEPT constitutes a holistic tool able to evaluate the overall benefits expected from clean energy/smart grid interventions, from various perspectives, based on the viewpoint of each stakeholder (Building owner, RES owner, Municipality, DSO, community representatives, etc.).
+The tool was pre-validated (reported in deliverable D3.8), by evaluating the LH and FI Use Cases (UCs) holistically for their sustainability, scalability and replicability potential.

-The different components that will be integrated under a unified concept are the following:
+The different components that have been integrated under a unified concept are the following:

 - a) VERIFY District Platform (VERIFY-D): A dedicated web platform for Life Cycle Analysis (LCA)/Life Cost Cycle (LCC) studies.
-Environmental and economic analyses are expected through the computation of emissions extracted (life cycle environmental footprint), which depend on the technology applied in the grid and type of fuel mixture used to generate energy in the LH islands.
-Also, this tool will compute the life cycle costing based on the energy components that appear in the energy grid.
-Finally, the comparison between baseline and target scenario in terms of the environmental gains and economic profits, - b) An equity crowdfunding tool (CrowdEq): This tool will create a crowdequity (or crowdfunding) platform, where actors (i.e., project investors, islanders, other key stakeholders) will be able to register their foreseen projects and set a funding goal in return for equity, creating a fundraising campaign.
-The platform would ultimately enable fractional ownership of RE assets, supporting projects' fundraising and transactions either via normal FIAT currency or tokenized energy over Distributed Ledger Technology (DLT),
+Environmental and economic analyses are conducted through the computation of emissions extracted (life cycle environmental footprint), which depend on the technology applied in the grid, as well as the type of fuel mixture used to generate energy in the LH islands.
+Also, this tool computes the life cycle costing based on the energy components that appear in the energy grid.
+Finally, the comparison between baseline and target scenarios in terms of the environmental gains and economic profits is analysed. - b) An equity crowdfunding tool (CrowdEq)1: This tool will create a crowdequity (or crowdfunding) platform, where actors (i.e., project investors, islanders and other key stakeholders) will be able to register their foreseen projects and set a funding goal in return for equity, creating a fundraising campaign.
+The platform will ultimately enable fractional ownership of RE assets, supporting projects' fundraising and transactions either via normal FIAT currency or tokenized energy over Distributed Ledger Technology (DLT).